-In mid 2020 MineMaster was approached by Glencore for a request for proposal to fit a shotcrete arm onto their Maclean CS3 cassette truck.
+In mid 2020 MineMaster was approached by Glencore with a request for proposal to fit a MineMaster shotcreter arm onto their MacLean CS3 cassette truck.
 The project scope was to outfit an existing vehicle to be a single mobile shotcrete machine with a boom on the front and shotcrete mixing cassette on the rear.
 Two proposals were made and basic machine layouts completed, one with the MM4502 (Figure 1) and another with the MS20 (Figure 2).

-The primary differences in these two proposals is the boom size.
-The MM4502 boom has an extra articulation point and a longer reach which was desired by the customer.
+The primary differences between these two proposals is the boom size.
+In the first option the MM4502 boom has an extra articulation point and a longer reach which was desired by the customer.
 However, operator visibility was found to be extremely poor with the MM4502 boom folded along the hood of the vehicle.
 Since safety of the operator, vehicle, and surroundings was considered paramount it was decided to move forward with the MS20 boom.

 In the fall of 2020 MineMaster received the CS3 at our facility and drafted a specific proposal for fitting the MS20 boom onto the CS3 cassette truck.
 After setting expectations, project scope and timeline the final design and project build began.

-To fix the shotcrete boom to the front of the machine we quickly realized that a replacement bumper would need to be fabricated.
+To fix the MS20 MineMaster shotcreter boom to the front of the machine we quickly realized that a replacement bumper would need to be fabricated.
 Clean-sheet design of the bumper was required since the old bumper was bent in multiple locations.